-When the benefits of the Arkansas Blue Cross Plan Insert plan name are reduced as described above, each benefit is reduced in proportion.
+When the benefits of the Insert plan name are reduced as described above, each benefit is reduced in proportion.
 It is then charged against any applicable benefit limit of the Plan.

 Helpful Tips

 In situations where you believe your patient may be covered by more than one Payor, the following hints may help you manage the claim more efficiently: